10 Best Places to Eat in Yellowstone

 Named after Ulysses S. Grant, president when Yellowstone became the world’s first national park in 1872, the Grant Village area of Yellowstone often sits in the shadow of other park regions and attractions.
 The dining room here is stocked with old favorites, but it’s the Grand Village Lake House that really stands out.
 Tucked away on the southwestern shore of stunning Yellowstone Lake you’ll find the Lake House and its extraordinary views of the West Thumb of Yellowstone Lake and the Absaroka Mountains from the shores.
 It’s also only a short drive to the hot springs, mud pots, and geysers of the West Thumb Geyser Basin and, at equal distance from Old Faithful and Lake Village, it makes a great home base for exploring other areas of the park.

 Getting hungry?
-See all the dining options that are on the menu at Yellowstone National Park.
+See all the restaurants that are on the menu at Yellowstone National Park.